 Jerilynn C. Prior BA, MD, FRCPC, ABIM, ABEM is a Professor of Endocrinology and Metabolism at the University of British Columbia in Vancouver, B.C.

-Dr. Prior has been singing with the Vancouver Bach Choir for 30 years, walks and kayaks for relaxation and health and loves to read.
-Her daughter is a high school English teacher in Vancouver and a singer.
-Her son also lives and works in the Vancouver area.
-In 2008 she became a proud grandmother.
+Dr. Prior has been singing with the Vancouver Bach Choir since 1979, walks and kayaks for relaxation and health and loves to read.
+Her daughter and son live and work in Vancouver.
+In 2008 she became the very proud, "Granny J."